korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 wc -l: counts the number of directories and subdirectories found by the find command mindepth 1 option ensures that the current directory is not included in the search

 task 12 : The second line uses the ls command with the -t option, which sorts the files in the current directory by modification time, with the newest files appearing first.
-The output of ls is then piped to head, which displays only the first 10 lines.
+The output of ls is then piped to head, which displays only the first 10 lines .

+task 13 :
+ sort is used to sort the words in alphabetical order. uniq -u prints only the unique lines that appear exactly once.
+The -u option tells uniq to only print the lines that occur once in the sorted input.
+To run the script, you can provide the list of words as input using standard input (stdin) like this: cat README.md | ./13-unique